 Dance can be fun, social, creative and inclusive and evidence shows it improves mental and physical health, particularly improving brain function and memory.
 Girls in Leeds are significantly more inactive than boys with less than half meeting the 60 minutes a day recommendation.
 Dance is a popular form of physical activity with girls and can help to close the gender gap in physical activity.
-The Primary Dance Network will look at how Dance can be delivered effectively across a school, considering curriculum, progression and assessment.
+The Primary Dance CPD Package sessions will look at how Dance can be delivered effectively across a school, considering curriculum, progression and assessment.

 Session 1 will focus on leadership and how to implement a rich and engaging Dance curriculum in school and will explore two key strands: Learning in dance - children engaged in the process of understanding dance as an art form in its own right, including different styles and techniques, choreography and how we experience dance as an audience.